jakoch/cpp-devbox/README.md

 #### What is this?

-The container is based on Debian Linux (see [Dockerfile](https://github.com/jakoch/cpp-devbox/blob/main/.devcontainer/Dockerfile)).
+This repository maintains a Dockerfile for generating two container images based on Debian Linux.

-The repo releases 2 container images: one with GCC+LLVM (~2GB) and one with Vulkan SDK on-top (~4GB).
+One image includes GCC and LLVM (container size: ~2GB).

+The other image includes GCC, LLVM, and Vulkan SDK (container size: ~4GB).

-These images can be used to set up a C++ development environment for Visual Studio Code (devcontainer).
+The purpose these images is to setup a C++ development environment within Visual Studio Code using a [devcontainer config](https://github.com/jakoch/cpp-devbox#fetching-the-prebuild-container-images-using-a-devcontainer-config).

 #### What is pre-installed?

+Here is a basic overview of the pre-installed tools.
+For details, please refer to the [Dockerfile](https://github.com/jakoch/cpp-devbox/blob/main/.devcontainer/Dockerfile).

 Base: Debian 12 - Bookworm

 On top of the base image the following tools are installed:
-- zsh + plugins: autosuggestions, completions, history substring search
+- zsh with plugins: autosuggestions, completions, history substring search
 - git, nano, jq
 - curl, wget
 - cppcheck, valgrind, ccache